La couche de données techniques HVAC que ni ChatGPT ni un fabricant ne peut répliquer

 Ce que ça finance

-- 3Improve AI model reliability over 12 months of accumulated field data
+- 3Expand the manufacturer-sourced corpus and harden the model over 12 months of field data

 Allocation des fonds

-Inference (Mistral, Qwen), model reliability, occasional freelance, API/MCP industrialization
+Inference (Mistral, Qwen), model reliability, API/MCP industrialization, no-code + voice connectors (ElevenLabs)

-Hosting, database, SAS creation, domain + store account transfer
+Hosting, database, company setup, domain + account transfer

 Jalons